upunaprosk/ul2-nlp-course/01-intro/README.md

 # CM1: Introduction to NLP

 **Introduction to Natural Language Processing:**
-This lecture covers the fundamental challenges of text processing, including word ambiguity and idiomatic expressions.
-It also explores various applications of NLP, such as machine translation, trend analysis, text summarization, and virtual assistants.

-**Key Topics:**
 - **Challenges of Text Processing:** Understanding and dealing with issues like polysemy (multiple meanings of words) and idioms.
 - **Existing Applications of NLP:** Examples include translation tools, trend analysis software, automatic text summarization, and conversational agents like virtual assistants.
 - **Text Preprocessing:**